ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/v2/README.md

 	This feature is provided through the <a href="https://www.npmjs.com/package/ckeditor4-react"><code>ckeditor4-react</code> npm package</a>.
 </info-box>

-CKEditor 4 offers a native React integration through the CKEditor 4 React component and hook.
-It provides deep integration of CKEditor 4 and React that lets you use the native features of the WYSIWYG editor inside your React app.
-Our package is compatible with React versions 16.8.6 and higher.
+CKEditor 4 offers a React integration through library described below.
+By providing a deep integration of CKEditor 4 and React we let you use the native features of the WYSIWYG editor inside your React app.
+This package is compatible with React versions 16.8.6 and higher.

 ## Basic Usage